Bachelor of Pharmacy

 Who should study this course

 People that are looking to begin the registration process to become a pharmacist and are passionate about improving people’s lives through healthcare.

 There is a wide variety of career choices open to registered pharmacists.
-Examples include retail pharmacy (community practice), hospital pharmacy, research positions within universities or research institutes, or positions in the pharmaceutical industry in drug production, or marketing of drug development.
+Examples include community pharmacy (community practice), hospital pharmacy, research positions within universities or research institutes, or positions in the pharmaceutical industry in drug production, or marketing of drug development.

 Professional recognition / accreditation